Unaudited Financial Statements Announcement For The Financial Year Ended 31 December 2018

 Selling and distribution costs

-The Group's non-current assets increased from S$10.9 million as at 31 December 2015 to S$11.0 million as at 31 December 2016 mainly due to increase in refundable deposits for new outlets, offset by a decrease in property, plant and equipment due to the impairment provision on non-performing outlets.
+The Group's current assets increased by S$1.4 million from S$10.6 million as at 31 December 2017 to S$12.0 million as at 31 December 2018 due mainly to the increase in refundable deposits for the new outlets and serviced apartments for the hospitality business acquired in December 2018, increase in inventories and trade receivables from the new and two newly acquired outlets.

 REVIEW OF CASH FLOWS

-The Group generated net cash from operating activities before changes in working capital of S$6.7 million in FY2016.
-Net cash generated from working capital amounted to S$0.5 million mainly due to increase in trade and other payables of S$0.3 million, other liabilities of S$0.4 million, amount due to directors of S$0.2 million and partially offset by increase in refundable deposits of S$0.4 million and trade and other receivables of S$0.1 million.
-The Group also paid income tax of S$0.9 million.
-As a result, net cash generated from operating activities was S$6.3 million.
+The Group generated net cash of S$3.5 million from operating activities before changes in working capital.
+Net cash generated from working capital amounted to S$0.4 million mainly due to an increase in trade and other payables of S$0.9 million and decrease in trade and other receivables of S$0.3 million.
+This was offset by increase in refundable deposits of S$0.6 million and prepayments for the setup of new outlets of S$0.2 million.
+As a result, net cash generated from operating activities was approximately S$3.9 million.

-Net cash used in financing activities of S$2.6 million was mainly attributed to the net proceeds from initial public offering ("IPO") amounting S$6.1 million offset against net payment of dividend to directors S$8.5 million.
+Net cash used in financing activities of S$0.6 million was due to the payment of dividend to the shareholders of the Company.

-As a result of the above, the net increase in cash and cash equivalents as at 31 December 2016 was S$1.1 million.
+As a result of the above, the net decrease in cash and cash equivalents for the year was S$0.9 million.

 Commentary On Current Year Prospects